-The Ontario Heritage Act and the City's Official Plan authorize the City to have set procedures which require the submission of certain documentation as part of an application by an owner to alter or demolish a heritage property located within the municipality, repeal a heritage designation by-law, or remove a listed property from the Heritage Register.
-This policy is intended to establish the process for application for the alteration or demolition of heritage property, the repeal of a heritage designation by-law, or the removal of a listed property from the Heritage Register, including the submission requirements for applicants, and staff and Council procedures for processing such applications.
+The Ontario Heritage Act and the City's Official Plan authorize the City to have set procedures which require the submission of certain documentation as part of an application by an owner to alter or demolish a heritage property located within the municipality, to allow new construction on an individually designated property or within a heritage conservation district, or to repeal a heritage designation by-law.
+This policy is intended to establish the process for application for the alteration or demolition of heritage property, new construction on an individually designated property or within a heritage conservation district or the repeal of a heritage designation by-law, including the submission requirements for applicants, and staff and Council procedures for processing such applications.

-Ontario Regulation 385/21 under the Ontario Heritage Act prescribes minimum submission requirements for an application to alter or demolish a heritage property but stipulates that a municipality may also request additional materials which have been established through by-law, Council resolution or Official Plan.
-Similarly, Sections 27, 34 and 42 of the Ontario Heritage Act require Council to identify the information it requires when processing an application for the demolition of a listed or individually designated property and the alteration and/or demolition of a property designated as part of a heritage conservation district.
+Ontario Regulation 385/21 under the Ontario Heritage Act prescribes minimum submission requirements for an application to alter or demolish a heritage property or to undertake new construction related to heritage properties, but stipulates that a municipality may also request additional materials which have been established through by-law, Council resolution or Official Plan.
+Similarly, Sections 27, 34 and 42 of the Ontario Heritage Act require Council to identify the information it requires when processing an application for the demolition of a listed or individually designated property and the alteration and/or demolition of a property designated as part of or new construction within a heritage conservation district.
 This policy responds to that legislative direction.

 The Provincial Policy Statement (2020), the Growth Plan for the Greater Golden Horseshoe (2019), and the City's Official Plan require the municipality to conserve its heritage resources as part of its broader approach to planning, development and growth.
 This policy is intended to strike a balance between the preservation of important heritage properties in the City of Kawartha Lakes with the understanding that alteration and demolition applications are received for these properties for a variety of reasons.
-It is also intended to address provincial requirements under the Ontario Heritage Act and its regulations, while providing transparency and consistency for applicants, staff, and Council regarding the process, submission requirements, and evaluation procedures for applications to alter or demolish a heritage property.
+It is also intended to address provincial requirements under the Ontario Heritage Act and its regulations, while providing transparency and consistency for applicants, staff, and Council regarding the process, submission requirements, and evaluation procedures for applications related to a heritage property.